adospinoiu/AWS_Employee_Information_Bank/README.md

 #8 It now works!
 Images are sent to the S3 bucket.

 #9 To get the images back from S3 bucket ... need to install library @aws-sdk/s3-request-presigner on server side

+#10 Installed Mongoose on the server side.
+Need a database in order to store all the employee information as well as the image that is being stored in AWS S3 bucket.